allmaps/allmaps/packages/transform/README.md

 This module serves to **transform points, lines, polygons** and other spatial features from a cartesian `(x, y)` source plane to a destination plane.
 It does this **using a set of control points**, who's coordinates are known in both planes, and a specific transformation algorithm.

 It is used in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we produce a georeferenced image by triangulating a IIIF image and drawing these triangles on a map in a specific new location, with the triangle's new vertex location computed by the transformer of this package.
-The transformer is constructed from control points in the annotation and transforms positions from the resource coordinate space of a IIIF Resource to the geo coordinate space of an interactive map.
+The transformer is constructed from control points in the annotation and transforms points from the resource coordinate space of a IIIF Resource to the geo coordinate space of an interactive map.

 Care was taken to make this module **usable and useful outside of the Allmaps context** as well!
 Feel free to incorporate it in your project.

 ## How it works

 This package exports the `GcpTransformer` class.
 Its instances (called `transformers`) are built from a set of Ground Control Points (GCPs) and a specified transformation type.
-Using these, a forward and backward transformation can be built that maps arbitrary positions in one plane to the corresponding positions in the other plane.
+Using these, a forward and backward transformation can be built that maps arbitrary points in one plane to the corresponding points in the other plane.
 The transformer has dedicated functions that use this transformation to transform points and more complex geometries like line strings and polygons.

 ## Transform vs. GDAL